LksWlprn/Opus-Magnum-Philosophicum/README.md

 Prioritizing suffering is therefore not a dogmatic principle, but a practical suggestion.
 Second of all, antinatalism, if it were desirable, would only work inside the light-cone a certain civilization occupies.
 We can never influence the suffering outside of our light-cone.
 Therefore, destroying life is not a rational objective, because the universal subject would experience all the other lives outside our light-cone anyways.
 Instead, the best we can do is to contribute to the positive experiences of the universal subject as much as we can.

+## Negative Utilitarianism and the Trolley Problem

+I argued that negative utilitarianism is best understood as a practical guideline rather than a fundamental ethical principle.
+The principle it proposes is:

+An act is right if and only if it minimizes the total sum of suffering.

+The corresponding positive principle would be:

+An act is right if and only if it maximizes the total sum of well-being.

+But the trolley problem and the more extreme transplant problem demonstrate why negative utilitarianism cannot serve as the ultimate ethical foundation.
+Here's the original Trolley Problem:

+"Edward is the driver of a trolley, whose brakes have just failed.
+On the track ahead of him are five people; the banks are so steep that they will not be able to get off the track in time.
+The track has a spur leading off to the right, and Edward can turn the trolley onto it.
+Unfortunately there is one person on the right-hand track.
+Edward can turn the trolley, killing the one; or he can refrain from turning the trolley, killing the five."
+(Thomson 1976, 206)

+And here's the original transplant problem:

+"Donald is a great diagnostician.
+Five of his patients are dying.
+By chance Donald learns of a healthy specimen such that if Donald cuts him up into bits, a peculiar physiological process will be initiated in the five, curing them.
+Donald can cut his healthy specimen up into bits, killing him, thereby saving his patients.
+Or he can refrain from doing this, letting his patients die."
+(Thomson 1976, 214)

+At first glance, negative utilitarianism might suggest that we should minimize the number of deaths, since one person dying results in less immediate suffering than five people dying.
+However, this view fails to account for the total suffering involved.
+The five survivors in these scenarios would likely experience suffering—both from the traumatic experience and from ongoing difficulties in their continuing lives.
+Their collective suffering could easily exceed that of the single individual, if its life continued.
+The problem becomes even more pronounced when we scale up the numbers.
+If a thousand people are in danger, negative utilitarianism would suggest that their combined suffering would far outweigh that of a single individual and should be eliminated.
+This logic leads to an obviously unethical conclusion: that systematically eliminating as many people as possible would be the best action to take.
+Clearly, this contradicts what we would truly want to do if we had a perfect grasp of everything involved.
+This conclusion arises because it completely neglects the fact that there is a desirable state of mind, we call well-being and not just an undesirable state of suffering.
+To optimize the experience of the universal subjects, we need to think about the desirable and undesirable.

 ## Team formation